Gellért Hill: Origin of the name

 The former name, Pesti-hegy (Mons Pestiensis) referred to the large cave (now Gellért Hill Cave) in the hillside.
 The word is probably of Slavic origin and means oven or cave.

 The Ottoman Turks called the hill Gürz Elyas bayiri.
 Gürz Elyas was a holy man from the Bektashi order whose shrine and grave on top of the hill was a place of pilgrimage in the 17th century.

 Geology

 The hill belongs to the Buda Hills but, in a narrow sense, it connects to the southern Buda range consisting also Sashegy.
-These hills are based on main dolomite from the Late Triassic era, although the hills themselves arose later in the Pleistocene along a tectonic breakline.
+These hills are based on main dolomite from the Late Triassic epoch, although the hills themselves arose later in the Pleistocene along a tectonic breakline.
 This explains also the origin of the hot springs all around the area.
 The caves are the result of the breaklines and the springs.
 The most significant among them is the Gellért Hill Cave with the Sziklatemplom (English: Cave Church).